CoffeeProgrammers/School-Voting/README.md

         - Scope Options:
             - Class-wide petition
             - School-wide petition
-    - Support Threshold: When a petition reaches 50% or more of required votes, it becomes active.
+    - Support Threshold: When a petition reaches 50% or more of required votes, it becomes waiting.
-    - Only the principal can support an active petition.
+    - Only the director can accept/reject a waiting petition.

 ---